Kani1902/InnovixionTech-May/README.md

-This is a Simple Personal Website using HTML and CSS  .
+This is a Simple Websites using HTML , CSS  and JavaScript .